 In this role, you edit work by other teachers or textbook authors.
 I find educational editing one of the best jobs at home.
 Like any teacher, you have a sharp eye for catching punctuation, grammar, and research errors.
 You know the guidelines and can systematically correct papers.
 Working for an educational publishing company allows teachers to forsake the classroom and shift to freelancing.

 But, if you desire benefits, a pension plan, or any traditional perks that come with working for someone, this is not the career you want.
 More and more companies obtain their editors by contracting with them rather than hiring them as employees, Some companies will still hire you and allow you to be an employee from home, but they are not easy to find.

 7. Educational Blogger and Writer

 If you dream of building a repertoire of work, developing a stable flow of income, and then leaving your day job as a classroom teacher, you'll find that being an excellent writer is not enough.
-It helps to build a portfolio of work showing your talent—what you can do.
+It helps build a portfolio of work showing your talent—what you can do.
 You showcase your expertise by getting your work published online or in magazines and other publications.

 8. Writing Coach

-Because so many people graduate from high school and college without necessary writing skills, the business community has come to recognize the need for writing coaches.
+Because so many people graduate from high school and college without the necessary writing skills, the business community has come to recognize the need for writing coaches.
 As a writing coach, you can help reverse society's downward trend in grammar and punctuation.

 9. Online Adjunct Teacher